 UniSA psychology students may apply for internal transfer to the 3 year

 program Bachelor of Psychology (Honours) (MHPU) only on completion of the second

 year psychology courses of their current undergraduate psychology program.

 Applications are considered at the next intake into the MHPU program (currently only at the commencement of each year), and only if there are available places.
-Entry is based upon the applicant's GPA in their current psychology program at UniSA, specifically the level 2 psychology courses plus Introductory Research Methods.
+Entry is based upon the applicant's GPA in their current psychological science program at UniSA, specifically the sequence of courses identified above.

 Honours students complete a Research Project which amounts to half of the workload for the award (18 units).
 The project involves conducting empirical research and reporting the results in a literature review and research report, under the guidance of a supervisor.
 Copies of past Honours research projects may be requested from the School.